-6 Plus Markets PLC (and the markets operated by it), POSIT (operated by Investment Technology Group Limited), SWX Europe Limited (formerly known as virt-x Exchange Limited), Eurex Deutschland, Chi-X Europe Limited, Turquoise Services Limited, Nasdaq OMX Europe Limited, PLUS - Europe operated by Bayerische Borse AG, Bats Trading Limited, SmartPool Trading Limited, NYSE Arca Europe, Pipeline Financial Group Limited, Euro Millennium operated by NYFIX International Limited, and Baikal MTF operated by Bakal Global Limited, Börse Berlin AG and NX MTF (operated by Nomura International plc) have been designated by the Revenue Commissioners as exchanges/markets for the purposes of the relief (See S.I.
+6 Plus Markets PLC (and the markets operated by it), POSIT (operated by Investment Technology Group Limited), SWX Europe Limited (formerly known as virt-x Exchange Limited), Eurex Deutschland, Chi-X Europe Limited, Turquoise Services Limited, Nasdaq OMX Europe Limited, PLUS - Europe operated by Bayerische Borse AG, Bats Trading Limited, SmartPool Trading Limited, NYSE Arca Europe, Pipeline Financial Group Limited, Euro Millennium operated by NYFIX International Limited, and Baikal MTF operated by Baikal Global Limited, Börse Berlin AG and NX MTF (operated by Nomura International plc) have been designated by the Revenue Commissioners as exchanges/markets for the purposes of the relief (See S.I.
 No. 651 and 677 of 2007, S.I.
 No. 156, 321 and 468 of 2008, S.I.
 No. 46, 99, 184 and 331 of 2009, S.I.
 No. 53 and 168 of 2010)

-For an exemption from stamp duty to be available to an intermediary on any particular transfer of securities, it is necessary that the securities are not being acquired in connection with various business activities termed "excluded business".
+connection with various business activities termed "excluded business".
 That does not mean that the intermediary cannot engage in such business.
 However, any transfer in connection with such business is not exempt from stamp duty.